+[Heading inserted: No. 17 of 2024 s.
+190.]

 62. Inspectors

 (1) The Minister may, by instrument in writing, appoint a person to be an inspector for such or all of the purposes of this Act as are specified in the instrument of appointment.